Oma-umeh/recipe-sharing-web-app/README.md

 # Recipe Application
-A simple recipe application built with HTML, CSS, Tailwind CSS, and React.
+A simple recipe application built with Tailwind CSS and React.
-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`].

 ## Table of Contents